 The ability to easily monitor key health parameters is where Binah.ai’s Wellness Score changes the rules of the game.
 End-users can measure an extensive range of physiological health parameters, and get a simple score reflecting their cardiovascular wellness.
 The score is calculated based on vital signs such as blood pressure, heart/pulse rate, heart rate variability, oxygen saturation, breathing rate, and pulse respiratory quotient (PRQ).
 It ranges from 1 to 10, with 1 indicating low wellness levels and high cardiovascular risk, and 10 indicating high wellness levels and low cardiovascular risk.

 The Wellness Score is easily measured using Binah.ai’s technology.
-Clients measure their own wellness by taking a one-minute selfie-video or by placing their finger on their smartphone cameras.
+Clients measure their own wellness by taking a one-minute selfie-video using their smartphone cameras.
 Because Binah.ai’s technology does not require an Internet connection and supports any gender or skin color, clients worldwide can monitor their health data anywhere at any time.
 By saving and tracking their data, clients can see long term history and trends and discover which choices yield better health outcomes over time.By adding Binah.ai’s wellness score to existing wellness programs, insurance and wellness providers can significantly boost client engagement by giving them a compelling incentive — easily monitoring their own health by running frequent scans and defining their wellness status with a clear score.
 The score empowers clients to know their risks, improve their lifestyles, and track their own progress.
 Keeping track of scores enables insurers to reward clients’ efforts — providing strong incentives which keep them constantly engaged.

 Putting wellness monitoring in the palm of your clients’ hands